dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 Now that you've organized your metrics folder and files, you can define your metrics in `.yml` files nested under a `metrics` key.

 1. Add the metric definitions found in the [Jaffle Shop](https://github.com/dbt-labs/jaffle_shop_metrics) example to your dbt project.
-For example, to add an Expenses metric, reference the following metrics you can define directly in your metrics folder:
+For example, to add an expenses metric, reference the following metrics you can define directly in your metrics folder:

 <VersionBlock firstVersion="1.3">